My Tokyo Guide

 Another graceful span over the waters of Tokyo Bay is Tokyo Gate Bridge.
 Opened in 2012, it joins Umi-no-Mori and Wakasu in Koto City, and is part of a longer road linking the bayside cities of Ota and Koto.
 With a total length of 2,618 meters, Tokyo Gate Bridge stands out for its sheer size as well as its design.
 The two truss sections have been compared to two monsters facing each other, earning it the nickname Dinosaur Bridge.
 The effect is enhanced at night, when the truss sections are bathed in bright light that is reflected in the waters of the bay below.
 To get great pics of Tokyo Gate Bridge, try the promenade at Wakasu Kaihin Koen (Wakasu Seaside Park), which provides views of the span, and, on clear days, Mt.
 Fuji behind it.
 Use the elevator to access the pedestrian walkway on the bridge, where sweeping views of the port and cityscape of Tokyo also make for ideal social media photos.

 One of the many spans across the Sumida River, Kiyosu Bridge is mesmerizing when lit up in blue-white light against the backdrop of TOKYO SKYTREE which is also lit up at night.
 Kiyosu Bridge was modeled on a bridge spanning Germany’s Rhine river and was built in 1928 as Japan’s first self-anchored chain suspension bridge.
 Nearly a century later, the 186-meter-long span linking Kiyosumi with Nihonbashi-Nakasu is tasteful with its elegant lines, bridge lights recreated true to the original design and deep blue coats of paint.
 Promenades on both sides of the Sumida are ideal for photographing the bridge in the evening and at night, as is Kawa Terrace, a wooden observation deck at the Share Hotels LYURO Tokyo Kiyosumi’s second floor, which is open to the public.
-It’s also an ideal spot to enjoy a beer brewed on the spot at Pitmans Coffee and Craft Beer restaurant.
+Clann by the River is also an ideal spot to enjoy both international and domestic beer.

 Some 800 meters downstream from Kiyosu Bridge is the visually arresting Eitai Bridge, which spans the Sumida River between Eitai and Shinkawa.
 The original Eitai Bridge was a wooden span built in the 1690s that was celebrated in ukiyo-e woodblock prints by Utagawa Hiroshige.
 It was later rebuilt multiple times.
 The present span was completed as a massive steel arch in 1926 during the reconstructions following the Great Kanto Earthquake of 1923.
 In the evening, it’s spectacularly lit with blue-white light, forming a dramatic view over the waters of the Sumida River with either the TOKYO SKYTREE or the high-rise buildings of Tsukishima in the background, when looking north or south, respectively.
 To get the best shots of Eitai Bridge, try the promenades on both sides of the Sumida River, or even the deck of one of the many ferries that ply the waterway.
 You’re sure to be rewarded with some magnificent images.